 EuroDIG planning process

-Usually every year EuroDIG takes place in another European country thus bringing in new people constantly.
-The local community always plays a big role in the planning process, whilst the European network behind EuroDIG guarantees stability and continuity.
+EuroDIG takes place in a different European country every year thus bringing in new people constantly.
+The local community always plays an important role in the planning process, while the European network behind EuroDIG guarantees stability and continuity.

-In 2025 it will take place from May 12 – 14 in Strasbourg, France, hosted by the Council of Europe in cooperation with the Luxembourg Presidency of the Committee of Ministers of the Council of Europe.
+EuroDIG 2025 will take place from May 12 to 14 in Strasbourg, France, hosted by the Council of Europe in cooperation with the Luxembourg Presidency of the Committee of Ministers of the Council of Europe.
+The overarching theme is “Safeguarding human rights by balancing regulation and innovation”.

-EuroDIG is not a usual conference organised top-down by a small committee.
-It is a platform where YOU set the agenda and shape the issues.
+EuroDIG is more than just a conference, where the programme is organised top-down by a small committee.
+It is a platform where YOU set the agenda and can work collaboratively, with other stakeholders, across the continent and shape the sessions.
 You are invited to contribute at any stage!

 • Call for issues